paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Move the Node to Another List

 Moving nodes provides the core difference between this linked list implementation and others.
 Moving nodes between lists provides the basic mechanism for a caching state machine.
-Used in conjunction with ordered lists to feed them to a state in priority order.
+Used in conjunction with ordered lists to feed them to a state in priority order. `MoveTo` moves the current node to the sorted location or top of the target list, while `MoveToEndOf` moves it to the bottom.
+The latter is used when disposing of a node so that the recycling list is used oldest first.

 ##### Update Node Contents